Skip to main content

 The people you exist to serve

-Inaccessible websites exclude people with visual impairments, cognitive disabilities, and motor difficulties — often the very communities your organisation supports.
-Accessibility is a service delivery issue, not just a technical one.
+Inaccessibility excludes people with visual impairments, cognitive disabilities, and motor difficulties — often the very communities an organisation supports.
+This is a service delivery issue, not a technical one.

 01